 All of the major insurance companies cover proton therapy treatment.
 This list includes Blue Cross, UnitedHealthcare, Aetna, Cigna, Humana, TriCare, and many more.
 Additionally, Medicare and Medicare Replacement plans offer broad coverage for proton therapy.

 The coverage offered by commercial payers can vary depending upon the payer and the patient’s specific insurance plan.
-At Oklahoma Proton Center, nearly 80% of patients with commercial insurance get approved by their insurance plan for treatment at the facility.
+At Oklahoma Proton Center, nearly 80% of patients with commercial insurance that request authorization get approved by their insurance plan for treatment at the facility.
 We work with each patient prior to treatment to determine what their benefits will be for their diagnosis and treatment regimen.
+We are required by law to provide a Good Faith Estimate of what the cost to the patient will be.

 Medicare approves treatment for proton therapy at Oklahoma Proton Center; thus, patients with Medicare can be confident that their treatment will be paid for.
 By law, Medicare Replacement plans have to offer the same coverage as Medicare, so patients with these plans will also have coverage, although a referral may be required.